alisajad001/bill-split-app/README.md

-# React tutorial following project
+# Bill Split React App

+- This README will be updated soon...